retrobox/api/README.md

 - In development: `SENTRY_ENABLE=0` because you don't want to float sentry and `APP_DEBUG=1` to get the nice pretty whoops guard web interface to debug.
 - In production: 'SENTRY_ENABLE=1' to get log to sentry and `APP_DEBUG=0` to hide details of exception, but still if APP_DEBUG is false you will get some kind of details in JSON when the server fail

+## Working with the database

+This project use phinx as a database migration/seed manager.

+Migrate the database up to the latest version: `vendor/bin/phinx migrate`

+Run a seed/fixture: `vendor/bin/phinx seed:run -s GameSeeder`

+## Working with stripe

+To get a webhook event if you are in local, you want to use [Stripe CLI](https://stripe.com/docs/stripe-cli)

+Use: `stripe listen --forward-to localhost:8000/stripe/execute --events checkout.session.completed`

 ## Description route API